EPA Thinking - Becoming Entrustable

 - Knowledge of this learning process is systematically explored throughout the course, and applied to the current curriculum, so that both the students and their teachers can identify individualized strategies designed to build the skills needed for EPA Thinking.

 Although efforts to introduce clinical teaching earlier in the curriculum have become common, these efforts focus primarily on supervised procedures as preparation for the clinical curriculum.
 However, even these early efforts are tempered by the fact that time devoted to clinical education is time that competes with attention to the basic sciences.
 Like oil and water; it takes a lot of effort to mix them together.
-Also, it is assumed that you can’t learn clinical thinking unless a practitioner is teaching it and these same practitioners are heavily committed to clinical service.
+Also, it is assumed that you can’t learn clinical thinking unless a practitioner is teaching it and, yet, these same practitioners are heavily committed to clinical service.

-EPA Thinking started with a fundamental question from the metacognitive view that, if the brain is designed to convert input into action and if the EPAs are action, then entrustable behavior would be determined by the way the student’s brain thinks.
+EPA Thinking started with a fundamental question from the metacognitive view that, if the brain is designed to convert input into action and if the EPAs are action, then entrustable behavior would be determined by the way the student thinks.
 This is dramatically evident when both the description for each EPA along with the accompanying vignette are inspected.
 All thought processes that accompany pre-entrustable behavior are described as robotic and generalized while thought processes for entrustable behavior are described as anticipatory, integrative, and situation oriented.
 This difference in thinking can be taught.

 Is it too early to help students do well on their first exam?
 Is it too early for students to become self-aware?
 Is it too early for them to increase their internal locus of control?
 As you can see, early is a very relative term.
-When I am teaching a failing student how to gain control, it is never too early.
+When I am teaching a failing student (or resident) how to gain control, it is never too early.

 In order to learn EPA Thinking, the students will need to understand themselves as learners and as thinkers.
 The same metacognitive concepts that help mastery of the EPAs will therefore contribute to learning everything else, especially the basic sciences.
 Integrative learners have a natural advantage through building associative memory.
 Also, their self-awareness of learning weaknesses opens the door for deliberate practice aimed at corrective action.
 The sooner that students learn about the EPAs, the sooner they will become self-directed learners.
-It is not unreasonable to assume that this will eventually be seen, not as a way to compete for residency, but as a way to compete for medical school admission itself.
+It is not unreasonable to assume that this will eventually be seen, not as a way to compete for residency, but also as a way to compete for medical school admission itself.
 Any applicant to medical school who is conversant about the EPAs relative to their own learning will make a stronger impression than those who aren’t.

 The assumption that students at matriculation have acquired and developed an understanding of how they learn stands as one of the most profound deficiencies in medical education today.